 Indeed, the development of Kensa’s Evo ground source heat pump series was driven by the ambition to deliver an ultra-efficient system; the result is a heat pump that is 15% more efficient than its predecessor and features a live coefficient of performance (COP) reading to ensure the most efficient system installation.
 It also maintains Kensa’s long-established tradition of simplifying the installation so the task can be undertaken by any plumbing contractor.

-The increased efficiency not only reduces the running costs but also maximises the income available via the Government’s RHI scheme (Renewable Heat Incentive).
+The increased efficiency not only reduces the running costs but also maximises the income available via the Government’s Domestic Renewable Heat Incentive (RHI) scheme.
 (Tip: Use Kensa’s RHI calculator to find ground source heat pump costs and energy bill savings).

 Equally, if the intent is to minimise the property’s carbon footprint, the installation of a ground source heat pump will make a very significant difference.
 Carbon Brief has recently reported that the average carbon intensity of all electricity generation in 2017 was 0.247kg per kWh which is far below the figures used in SAP and far below official Government projections.
 Given the efficiency of the latest ground source heat pumps, where a Seasonal Performance Factor of 350% is easily possible in a well-insulated home, it can be seen that the adjusted carbon intensity of 0.070kg is far below a gas condensing boiler so self-sufficiency can be delivered in a very green way.